Moving Cost Calculator

 Binding-not-to-exceed estimates

-The customer-friendly version.
-The price is capped at the binding figure, but if the actual weight comes in lower the bill drops with it.
-Almost always worth requesting on interstate moves.
+This is the customer-friendly version.
+The price is capped at the binding figure, and if the actual weight comes in lower the bill falls with it.
+It is worth requesting on any interstate move.

 How distance impacts pricing

-On a 1,200-mile lane, linehaul is usually 60 to 70 percent of the bill.
-Doubling the distance roughly doubles linehaul but does not double labor — origin and destination loading hours stay flat.
-That's why a 2,400-mile move costs less than 2× a 1,200-mile move on the same inventory.
+Doubling the distance roughly doubles linehaul but does not double labor, because origin and destination loading hours stay flat.
+A coast-to-coast move therefore costs less than twice a half-country move of the same inventory.
+The pricing model quotes interstate ranges against a typical 1,000-mile lane, and a materially shorter or longer lane moves the figure.

 Lane direction matters too.
-Lanes into the Northeast and out of California consistently price higher because of carrier imbalance: trucks return half-empty, and the loaded direction subsidizes the deadhead.
+Lanes into the Northeast and out of California price higher because of carrier imbalance: trucks return half empty, and the loaded direction subsidizes the deadhead.

 Packing, storage, and extra service fees